microsoft/CameraTraps/README.md

 Random things that don't fit in any other directory.
 Currently contains a single file, a not-super-useful but super-duper-satisfying and mostly-successful attempt to use OCR to pull metadata out of image pixels in a fairly generic way, to handle those pesky cases when image metadata is lost.

-## tfrecords

-Code for creating or reading from tfrecord files, based on https://github.com/visipedia/tfrecords .

 # Gratuitous pretty camera trap picture